Giddy-eg/us_trades_wiki/Trade.md

 ## Canadian Trade

 The map below shows available electricity trading paths for each Canadian Region.
-The red 'X' indicates a modeled central trading station for the model to trade electricity.
-The red dashed line then indicates the approximated distance between each trading station.
-For the Atlantic region, the trading station was placed closer to New Brunswick and Nova Scotia as their annual demand is greater then that of Newfoundland and Labrador.
-The only purpose of the modeled central trading station is to indicate approximate distances new transmission lines will have to be built.
-This is further discussed in the capital cost section
+The red 'X' indicates a modeled central trading station for each region.
+The red dashed line then indicate available trade paths and approximate distances between each trading station.
+While the model does not utilize the distances between the trading station, our input data requires it.
+Capital cost numbers based on capacity could not be found.
+However, there is ample literature on average cost for transmission lines based on distances.
+Therefore, we found approximate distances to build new transmission lines and used this number to calculate capital costs.

+The Atlantic region had two options for trade distances.
+We could either use a distance that ends in New Brunswick, or a distance that ends in Newfoundland and Labrador.
+We approximated the distance to end in closer to New Brunswick and Nova Scotia as their annual demand is greater then that of Newfoundland and Labrador.

 <img src="https://i.postimg.cc/3xPZMG2w/Canadian-Trading.png" data-canonical-src="https://i.postimg.cc/3xPZMG2w/Canadian-Trading.png" width="525" height="450" />